Manish-singh-source/crackteck-backend/documentation.md

             - auto_generated_serial
             - manual_serial

+            - price ( Fetch from product table and if we want to change for specific serial, we can change )
             - cost_price
             - selling_price
             - discount_price
             - tax
             - final_price

+            - Images ( Fetch from product table and if we want to change for specific serial, we can change )
+            - main_product_image
+            - additional_product_images

             - status (active, inactive, sold, scrap)